Undergraduate Admissions

 Transfer Admission

 Students are considered transfer applicants if they have attended one or more post-secondary institutions after graduating from secondary school or who are active-duty service members or military veterans.
-Students who are graduating from a Cooperative Innovative High School in North Carolina (commonly referred to as Early College Programs) and who are simultaneously earning a high school diploma and an associate degree may apply for either first-year or transfer admission.
 Students may apply for transfer admission by following the instructions available at the Office of Undergraduate Admissions.

 In addition to the completed application, which includes the nonrefundable application fee (or fee-waiver request), accomplishments and activities outside of the classroom, and required essays, students are expected to submit the following materials:

-• Official transcript(s) from all colleges attended, including summer sessions and including any online or distance-education classes, regardless of whether college credit was earned or will transfer.
-Transcripts must be sent directly from the educational institution to the Office of Undergraduate Admissions.
+- Official transcript(s) from all colleges attended, including summer sessions and including any online or distance-education classes, regardless of whether college credit was earned or will transfer.
+Transcripts must be sent directly from the educational institution to the Office of Undergraduate Admissions, preferably via an approved electronic service.

-• Official secondary school transcript(s) or GED or a high school equivalency diploma.
-Transcripts must be sent directly from the educational institution to the Office of Undergraduate Admissions.
+- Official secondary school transcript(s) or GED or a high school equivalency diploma.
+Transcripts must be sent directly from the educational institution to the Office of Undergraduate Admissions, preferably via an approved electronic service.

-The Office of Undergraduate Admissions, at its discretion, may deny admission to students who submit completed applications but who do not provide one or more of the additional materials listed above.
+The Office of Undergraduate Admissions, at its discretion, may deny admission or withdraw applications from consideration for students who submit completed applications but who do not provide one or more of the materials listed above.

 In addition to these materials, applicants may submit information that will enhance the University’s understanding of their background and preparation for college.